erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 <img src="https://i.imgur.com/pcKtHIu.png" style="width: 800px" />

 - Shared memory programming uses synchronization primitives like locks and barriers to protect data structures so that one thread can exclusively modify the data.
-- Mutual exclusion locks and barrier synchronization are popular synchronization primitives used in shared memory programming.
+- **Mutual exclusion locks and barrier** synchronization are popular synchronization primitives used in shared memory programming.
 - There are two types of memory accesses that happen in a shared memory program:
-	1. Normal reads and writes to shared data,
+	1. Normal reads and writes to shared data;
 	2. Accesses to synchronization variables used in implementing locks and barriers.
 - The operating system or user-level threads library provides mutual exclusion locks or barrier primitives, and in implementing those synchronization primitives, algorithms use reads and writes to shared memory.

 ### Memory Consistency and Cache Coherence

 - **Memory consistency** model is a contract between the application programmer and the system that answers when **the changes made to a shared memory location by one processor** will be **visible to other processes** that share the same memory location in their respective private caches.
 It deals with the ordering and visibility of memory operations (like read, write, and atomic operations) across different processors or cores in a multiprocessor system.
-- **Cache coherence** addresses the problem that arises when multi-processors have their own **private caches**.
+- **Cache coherence** addresses the problem that arises when multiprocessors have their own **private caches**.
 When a shared memory location that is cached by other processors, it can lead to inconsistent data across the caches.
 Cache coherence ensures all caches have a consistent view of the shared memory.
-- In parallel programming, coherence mechanism must fulfill the guarantee made by the **memory consistency model to the application programmer**.
+- In parallel programming, the coherence mechanism must fulfill the guarantee made by the **memory consistency model to the application programmer**.

 ### Sequential Consistency

 <img src="https://i.imgur.com/7l4Gg7n.png" style="width: 800px" />

-- In sequential consistency, memory accesses are expected to happen in textual order on individual processors but the interleaving of memory accesses from different processors is arbitrary.
+- In sequential consistency, memory accesses are expected to happen in textual order on individual processors, but the interleaving of memory accesses from different processors is arbitrary.
 - The memory model preserves atomicity for individual read-write operations and honors the program order.
-- SC memory model doesn't distinguish between data accesses and synchronization accesses.
+- SC memory model **doesn't distinguish between data accesses and synchronization accesses**.

 #### SC Memory Model